Mountain Shadows opened in January 1976 as an Elementary program in the basement of St. Andrews Episcopal Church in Boulder.

 Age-appropriate service projects are introduced in Primary and off-campus public service begins in Elementary

-Begins in third-year Primary with local field trips.
+Begins in Primary with local field trips.

 First-sixth grade students initiate deepened learning with student-initiated going outs.

-Elementary II students rotate week-long overnight experiences
+Upper Elementary students rotate week-long overnight experiences that have included trips to Oregon, Wyoming, and California.

-- A picturesque 12-acre farmhouse campus with an agricultural easement
+- A picturesque 12-acre farmhouse campus

 - 40,000 square feet of academic classroom space